Note: if you have a yacht on hold or if you have a confirmed charter please login to see travel information customized

 BVI fishing licenses can be applied for through the BVI Department of Conservation and Fisheries.
 Currently the license costs US$45.00 per person and should be applied for around two weeks prior to your charter.
 A BVI pleasure fishing license will be valid for 30 days.
 A color photocopy of a valid passport must accompany the application.

 Please note that spearfishing is not permitted in the BVIs.
 The use of SCUBA equipment to capture or remove any marine animal or coral is against the law.
 Fishing within the boundaries of any marine park is strictly forbidden.
 Please review the BVI Guide to Recreational Fishing for more detail.

 We do not recommend eating your catch due to the possibility that the fish may be infected with ciguatera.
 Ciguatera is a foodborne illness which is poisonous to humans.
 The poisoning is caused by eating marine species whose flesh is contaminated with a toxin known as ciguatoxin, which is present in many microorganisms living in tropical waters.

 Fish for consumption will be purchased by your crew.
 Should you choose to fish, the crew will be able to guide you on any fishing related questions.Top

 While we hope that your trip is relaxing and worry-free, we'd like to remind you that situations may arise before departure or during your trip that are out of your control.
 Having travel insurance can be a valuable asset.

 You can search www.tripadvisor.com for candid customer reviews of these hotels.

 If you have a long flight, or if your flight is arriving in the afternoon, it is best to arrive in the Caribbean the day before your charter begins and stay in a hotel.
 This way you will have plenty of time to relax, adjust and get to the marina in time for the start of your charter vacation the next day.

-The hotel has a nice pool, an excellent view and two restaurants and a bar on site.
-With St Thomas flights this hotel offers great value and is a convenient place to stay the night before or after your charter.
+The hotel has a nice pool, an excellent view, two restaurants, and a bar on site.
+With St Thomas flights this hotel offers great value and is a convenient place to stay the night before your charter.

 view hotel web site